 Ultimately, you have to balance your own scale if you want to like your job more.
 It’s not as hard as it sounds.
 You have lots of ways to adjust your satisfaction.
 The biggest hurdle is taking ownership of making changes.

-Be enthusiastic about continuous improvement, but recognize that a lot of people will not share your zeal.
+Be enthusiastic about continuous improvement but recognize that many people will not share your zeal.
 You won’t be able to talk people into being satisfied with Lean.
 In order to increase effectiveness, you have to actually help your employees get what they want from Lean.
+That means listening to them and figuring out where they stand and what they need.

 Finally, remember that job satisfaction is not one-size-fits-all.
 You will have to put in a lot of effort to make sure your team is satisfied.
 It will require knowing what individuals need, tailoring assignments, and modifying your leadership style to help them be successful.

-You will also find that having a satisfied team makes your job easier.
+As a manager, you will find that having a satisfied team makes your job easier.
 You’ll face less conflict and lower turnover.
 You will have an easier time convincing people of things.
-Plus, you’ll have people taking more on themselves.
+Plus, you’ll have people showing more initiative.
 There is a huge payoff for having satisfied teams—for you as well as for your company.